-From April 2013, Archaeology In Marlow (AIM) will be conducting further investigations at the site of Warren Wood in Little Marlow, Bucks.
-This site comprises of a double enclosure earthwork believed to be Medieval in date.
-Evidence of Neolithic artefacts and Iron Age pottery suggests the origins of the site are much earlier.
+During 2017 Archaeology In Marlow (AIM) will be continuing investigations at a site in Little Marlow, Bucks.
+This site comprises of a double enclosure earthwork believed to be Medieval in date, but prehistoric pottery found there suggests the origins of the site are much earlier.

 Investigations will continue within the inner enclosure and the surrounding woodland.